steve-kasica/romanticcircles.github.io/_docs/technical-documentation/acquia-guide/composer.md

 permalink: /docs/composer/
 ---

 This page provides an high-level overview of using Composer to maintain the website by updating and installing Drupal modules.
+Also see ["Module Update Procedure"](/docs/module-update-procedure) for a step-by-step guide to updating modules.

 ## About Composer